-Editor’s note: This post has been updated to reflect additional guidance from the IRS and PA Department of Revenue and more frequently asked questions.
+Editor’s note: This post has been updated to reflect additional guidance from the IRS and PA Dept. of Revenue and more frequently asked questions.

 Let’s take a look at what it means in practical terms and think through some common scenarios and questions that may affect local taxpayers.

-Yes, all federal income tax returns and payments due April 15 (including fiscal year returns with extended due dates of April 15, 2020) have been extended until July 15.
+Yes, all federal income tax returns and payments due between April 1, 2020 and July 15, 2020 (including fiscal year returns) have been extended until July 15.
 This includes returns for corporations, individuals and trusts.
-This extension now also includes gift tax returns and related payments due.
+This extension now also includes several other form types and related payments (not all-inclusive list): 709 (gift), 706 (estate), 5471/5472, and 990-T Additionally, the statute of limitations for filing a refund for calendar year 2016 tax returns has been extended from April 15 to July 15, 2020.

 Are interest and penalties deferred for taxpayers owing more than $1 million dollars of April 15 taxes?